 LeeAnne joined the Earth Ministry staff in 2005, and with the addition of WAIPL in 2008, now serves as the Executive Director of Earth Ministry/Washington Interfaith Power & Light.
 LeeAnne has over 20 years experience in the Seattle environmental community.
 Prior to coming to Earth Ministry/WAIPL, she served as the Associate Director for Save Our Wild Salmon, Outreach Director of the NW Energy Coalition, and in organizing positions with the Marine Fish Conservation Network, Greenpeace and various campaigns.
 She also survived two years working as a fisheries biologist on commercial fishing boats in the Bering Sea.
 Past board service includes the Washington Environmental Council (VP for Membership), the Washington Council of Trout Unlimited, and the NW Energy Coalition.

 LeeAnne is active in her church, Fauntleroy United Church of Christ, where she has served on the Church Council, Service & Outreach Ministry, Senior Pastor Search Committee, and Green Committee.
 LeeAnne has a Master’s degree in Marine Fisheries Management from the University of Washington, a Bachelor’s degree in Biology from Whitman College, and a Certificate in Management Skills from UW.

 Program & Outreach Director

 Jessie joined the Earth Ministry team in 2007 and established Earth Ministry’s faithful advocacy program.
 As of 2017 she has become Senior Campaign Strategist, spearheading our work for climate justice and developing partnerships among faith communities, environmental groups and Native leaders in support of Tribal sovereignty.
 Jessie came to us with a law degree from Emory University and a long career as a mediator and manager, including 20 years with the Catholic Archdiocese of Seattle.
 Prior experience includes work with the Seattle Human Rights Department, Washington Arbitration and Mediation Services, and Catholic Community Services.
 Jessie has a long-standing passion for environmental protection and social justice, and has volunteered for a variety of organizations including EarthCorps, Toastmaster, and Evergreen Retriever Rescue.

-She is the mother of two children, home-stay mother of several young adult internationals working locally in environmental restoration, and provides a foster home for golden retrievers through Seattle Pure Bred Dog Rescue.
+She is the mother of two adult children, a long-term homestays for many young adult internationals working locally in environmental restoration, and an inveterate rescuer of dogs.
 Her home church is St. Mary’s Parish in central Seattle.